-The ground floor houses the cafeteria, which has a modern market-style café and vending machine area, along with some HR offices.
+The ground floor houses the modular cafeteria, which has a modern market-style café and vending machine area, along with some HR offices.
 Supervisors and managers have spacious office facilities on the floor above.

 Large window panels wrap both floors and make what could have been a box-like building into a translucent showpiece.

 All Starrco buildings are custom designed and manufactured, but this project presented Starrco designers with some unique challenges.

 Because Faurecia would need to move furniture or equipment into the second floor after completion, they asked for a big door.
 But, as it would be for infrequent use, Starrco designers suggested a removable wall panel would be less expensive and a more attractive option.
 The panel looks just like the rest of the 60-ft wall, so it does not distract from the building’s aesthetics.
 It can be removed or replaced in just 15 minutes.